-But be aware, some event venues may not allow access until an hour or so before the ceremony, which may limit our ability to do the first look there, since typically we'd want to start with the first look about two hours before if we are planning to do formal group shots then as well.
+But be aware, some event venues may not allow access until an hour or so before the ceremony, which may limit our ability to do the first look there, since typically we'd want to start with the first look about an hour and a half to two hours before if we are planning to do formal group shots then as well.

-Also, there can be some transportation issues, particularly if the reveal is to take place somewhere other than where the bride and groom are getting ready, because you both need to brought to this location separately, and without inadvertently running into each other.
-Another possible concern is that, in order to fully take advantage of the benefits of the first look (by doing most or all of the formal group shots before the ceremony), wedding party and family members will need to be fully dressed and ready earlier.
+Also, there can be some transportation precautions that will need to be taken, particularly if the reveal is to take place somewhere other than where the couple are getting ready, because you would both need to brought to this location separately, and without inadvertently running into each other.

 The first look itself is pretty simple, and although there are quite a few ways to do it, the common element is that we want the two of you to be close before you actually see each other.
 So, I'll typically have the groom positioned at the selected spot, facing away from the direction from which the bride will be approaching.
 Once she reaches him, she prompts him to turn around (with a tap on the shoulder, for instance), and that's it!
 And, of course, for same-sex couples, these roles are completely up to you.